 As is the case with many communities in New Hampshire, the median age in Warner has continued to increase.
 The US Decennial Census data in 2000 indicated a median age of 39.7 years.
 By 2020, that figure had risen to 47.2 years.
-This trend can lead to a smaller workforce and constrain economic growth.
 A rising median age can also result in an increase in demand for healthcare, social services, specialized housing, such as retirement communities, as well as for other, smaller, more age-friendly residential units.

-As the median age has increased, the average household size of residences in Warner has declined.
+As the median age has increased, the average household size of residences has declined.
 According to the American Community Survey 2008-2012, the average household size of owner-occupied units in Warner was 2.71.
 That figure had declined to 2.57 in the most recent American Community Survey of 2018-2022.
-Warner's median population is rising, and household sizes are shrinking and the impact of these simultaneous changes on desired services is not always anticipated.
+Warner's median population is rising, and household sizes are shrinking and the impact of these simultaneous changes on desired housing is not always anticipated.